Background pattern

 Figure H:insert the needle

-• Hold the pre-filled syringe as shown (seeFigure I).
+• Hold the pre-filled syringe as shown (see Figure I).

-Figure I: hold the pre-filled syringe
+Figure I:hold the pre-filled syringe

-• Hold the plunger completely pressed while carefully pulling the needle straight out of the injection site and allowing it to come out of the skin (seeFigure J).
+• Keep the plunger fully pressed while carefully pulling the needle out of the injection site in a straight line and allowing it to exit the skin (see Figure J).

-Figure J:pull the needle straight out
+Figure J:pull the needle out straight

-• Slowly release the plunger and let the safety needle cover automatically the exposed needle (seeFigure K).
+• Release the plunger slowly and let the needle shield automatically cover the exposed needle (see Figure K).

 • You may see a small amount of blood at the injection site.
 You can press a cotton ball or gauze against it for 10 seconds.
 Do not rub the injection site.
-If necessary, you can cover it with a small adhesive bandage.
+If necessary, you can cover it with a small adhesive plaster.

-Figure K:slowly release the plunger
+Figure K:release the plunger slowly

-• Dispose of the used pre-filled syringe in a sharps container (seeFigure L).
-For your health and safety and that of others, used needles and pre-filled syringes should never be re-used.
+• Discard the used pre-filled syringe in a sharps container (sealable and puncture-resistant, see Figure L).
+For your health and safety and that of others, never reuse used needles or pre-filled syringes.

 Figure L:disposal of the used pre-filled syringe